ArenKDesai/Aren-s-Notes/operating systems 3.md

 # File Systems

 ## Very Simple File System (VSFS)
-Your files are stored in an array.
-The l
+Your files are stored in a very